DataDog/chaos-controller/docs/features.md

 After a disruption's duration expires, the disruption resource will live in k8s for a default of 10 minutes.
 This can be configured by altering
 `controller.expiredDisruptionGCDelay` in the controller's config map.

+During the deletion process, we will wait for `controller.finalizerDeletionDelay` duration before removing the finalizer.

 If any of the options in `spec.triggers` are set, the `duration` will not "begin" until _after_ the injection starts.
 See [below for details.](#Triggers-aka-controlling-the-timing-of-chaos-pod-creation-and-injection)

 ## Triggers, aka, Controlling the timing of chaos pod creation and injection